Akshat4112/NLP-Techniques/README.md

 ## NLP Techniques

-* Tokenization: Tokenization is a very common task in NLP, it is basically a task of chopping a character into pieces, called as token, and throwing away the certain characters at the same time, like punctuation.
+* <b>Tokenization</b>: Tokenization is a very common task in NLP, it is basically a task of chopping a character into pieces, called as token, and throwing away the certain characters at the same time, like punctuation.
 * Stop word removal:  Stop Words: A stop word is a commonly used word (such as “the”, “a”, “an”, “in”) that a search engine has been programmed to ignore, both when indexing entries for searching and when retrieving them as the result of a search query.
 * Stemming: Stemming is the process of producing morphological variants of a root/base word.
 Stemming programs are commonly referred to as stemming algorithms or stemmers.
 4. Lemmatization